AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/make-a-decision-on-a-proof/make-decisions-on-proof.md

    -->

 <!--
-<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode"><a name="changing-your-workfront-approval-decision-in-a-proof"></a>Change your Workfront approval decision in a proof</h3>
+<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode" id="change-your-workfront-approval-decision-in-a-proof"><a name="changing-your-workfront-approval-decision-in-a-proof"></a>Change your Workfront approval decision in a proof</h3>
 -->

 <!--